bergwerf/retro/index.md

 ---
 layout: home
-title: Herman's weblog
+title: Herman Bergwerf
 ---
 Welcome!
-There is nothing here (yet) but you can find some public code on my GitHub account @bergwerf.
-Lately my programming work is mostly focussed on formal verification of mathematics.
+My name is Herman and this is my webpage.
+My professional activities include programming and graphical design.
+You can find some of my public code on GitHub @bergwerf.
+I live in Nijmegen where I study theoretical computer science.
+Lately I have been involved with formal logic and interactive proof assistants.
 Feel free to contact me via post at hbergwerf dot nl.
-I currently live in Nijmegen where I study mathematics and computer science.